exasol/transformers-extension/doc/user_guide/user_guide.md

 ## Store Models in BucketFS

 Before you can use pre-trained models, the models must be stored in the BucketFS, which can done with one of the these two options:
-* O1) The [Model Downloader UDF](#model-downloader-udf) downloads a Hugging Face transformers model directly into the Exasol Database.
+* O1) The [Model Downloader UDF](#model-downloader-udf) downloads a Hugging Face transformers model directly into the Exasol database.
 * O2) The [Model Uploader Script](#model-uploader-script) uploads a model to the database, requiring the model to be downloaded to your local file system in advance.

-O2 is required in case you do not want to connect your Exasol Database directly to the internet.
+O2 is required in case you do not want to connect your Exasol database directly to the internet.
 Otherwise, O1 is the simpler option.

 Note that the extension currently only supports the `PyTorch` framework.
 Please make sure that the selected models are in the `Pytorch` model library section.